Benedict Wong

 Benedict Wong's Personal Life

-The actor is private about his personal life and has kept it carefully hidden, so for a long time, no one knew if he had a lady love.
+The actor keeps his personal life private and has carefully guarded it from public view, so for years, no one knew if he had someone special.
 Benedict's partner is named Nina, they got married in 2003 and have been inseparable since.

 Benedict Wong and his wife Nina (2016)